 A brief inspection, for the benefit of your lender, of the home you hope to buy.
 This is to make sure they are not lending more than the property is worth and that the property is suitable security for the mortgage, but this will not tell you if it is a good or bad buy.
 For your own peace of mind, you may want to arrange your own survey.

-Life insurance can also be know as 'term insurance' because it is an insurance policy only taken out for a set period of time and will only pay out if the life assured dies during this term.
+Life insurance can also be know as 'term insurance' if it is an insurance policy only taken out for a set period of time and will only pay out if the life assured dies during this term.

 A percentage expressing size of mortgage:value of house.
 For example, House Value=£100,000, Mortgage Size=£90,000.
 Loan-to-Value=90%.